ProJensen/Microsoft-365-Lab/Lab06-Teams-SharePoint-Setup/README.md

 ## Administrative Workflow

-### Step 1: Review the user requirement
+### Step 4: Create or review the Team
-- Identify which Team the user needs access to
-- Confirm whether the user should be added as an **Owner** or **Member**
-- Verify that the user has an active Microsoft 365 license and can sign in
+- Open **Microsoft Teams**
+- Create a new Team if needed, or use an existing Team for the lab
+- Assign a clear Team name based on a department or business use case
+- Add at least one owner account for administration